 I am not my family, and my family isn’t me.
 Many people have broken free of their family bonds for good reasons.
 Maybe their families are ignorant, or racist, or hateful.
 Whatever the case may be, one does not have to live with the stigma that their family name represents to other people.
 Conversely, if your family is super successful (because success is defined by how much money they make), but you are not making any of the money, how does that define you?

 Like it or not, everyone has a past.
 Some of us are proud of our past, and some of us, not so much.
 It’s not about what I did “back then” (achievements, mistakes, awards, embarrassments), it’s what I learned.
 Does your past make you think about the value of your life differently and do you behave differently now than you did long ago?
 You do?
 Okay, then your past made you, but it does not define you.

-My social media.
 Pretty pictures everywhere!
 Trips to islands far away!
 Beautiful children, and report cards!
 Restaurants and food!
 Friends!
 It gives people a glimpse into my life, but let’s face it, what I post to Facebook or Instagram is just the good stuff.
 There is no such thing as an ugly photo.
 Every moment posted is just another big happy event.
 To know me on social media is to know nothing.